Season's Greetings from London

-Ever since I remember, I wanted to experience Christmas Season in London.
+Ever since I can remember, I’ve wanted to experience Christmas Season in London.
 Lucky enough my wish came true the first weekend of December, because one of my best friends currently lives in London.
 No better reason to be hopping on a plane for some quality time with one of my main squeezes.

-By now, I’ve been in London for some five times already (excluding the time my family lived there when I was a baby.
+By now, I’ve been to London for some five times already (excluding the time my family lived there when I was a baby.
 I don’t remember anything, so I guess it does not really count), so I’ve done most of the touristy things already.
 I wouldn’t mind doing some of the classic tourist things again (and again, and again), but this time the focus was simply on spending a lovely girls’ weekend in best company.
 Since November and December have been super busy months, I really needed a bit of distance to the job and even left my big camera at home to make sure I’ll be able to relax and unwind.
 So this is a premiere for me: The first blogpost with iPhone photos only!
 To be honest, I’m very impressed by the quality of the photos, and was yet again reminded of what Patrick always keeps telling me: “The best camera is the one you’ve got with you when you need it.”
 Meaning, no matter which camera you have, just use what you have and make the best out of it to catch the moment and make a lasting memory.

 London is one of those cities that knows very well how to do Christmas.
 You can find Christmas decoration, Christmas trees and festive lights everywhere in London around Christmas time.
 It seems like every street and square is decorated with spectacular Christmas lights, and everyone makes such an effort!
 Especially the Mayfair and Soho area with Oxford Street, Regent Street and Carnaby Street are out of this world when it comes to decoration.
 We’re already very spoiled with Vienna’s Christmas lights, but London takes it to a whole new level.
 London does not just hang some Christmas lights in the streets.
 London does Christmas angels, giant bows, all kinds of Christmas baubles and ornaments.
 And it’s not just the city that’s making an effort to get you into the mood.